Surprise! The little dot on the pregnancy test glows with the joyous news. You are pregnant.

 This is an option you can pursue if you would like to have a baby after menopause.

-It is important to note that attaining complete menopause is not a one-day event but rather a process that can span a couple of months for some women, to many years for other women.
+It is important to note that attaining complete menopause is not a one-day event but rather a process that takes many years for most women.
 You might be wondering whether one can get pregnant between the onset and attaining complete menopause.
 Absolutely.
 This transition time is called perimenopause and that’s when a lot of women get tricked into thinking their periods have stopped.

 Here’s another great question: